 If you or your loved one has had a potentially lifesaving treatment delayed, cancelled or a diagnostic test suspended indefinitely, and you have concerns over how such cancellations of treatment will impact on your health or that of a loved one, you can talk to us to offer you free expert legal help and support you in your time of difficulty.

-First, you can make complaints and register your displeasure with the Patient Advice and Liaison Service (PALS) or the complaints department at the hospital.
-If this is not yielding any fruitful results, then you can reach out to us as we will assign to you a personal medical negligence solicitor to look into your case and intervene on your behalf.
+First, you can make complaints and register your displeasure with the Patient Advice and Liaison Service (PALS).
+You can also do it at any designated complaints department at the hospital.
+If this is not yielding any fruitful results, then you can reach out to us.
+We will assign to you a personal medical negligence solicitor to look into your case and act on your behalf.

-We believe that everyone should have access to quality healthcare when they need it and that should not be put off unnecessarily leaving the patient to suffer avoidable harm.
+We believe that everyone should have access to quality healthcare when they need it.
+No one should not be put off unnecessarily causing the person to suffer avoidable harm.

 We are here to help you seek redress and see that you get the justice you deserve.
 Contact us at 0800 644 4240 now to assist you make that claim.